At a glance: Medicare health insurance in Colorado

 To address this, the majority of the states have implemented rules ensuring at least some access to Medigap plans for people who are under age 65, and there has been slow but steady progress on this.
 In 1999, there were only 14 states that required Medigap insurers to offer at least some plans to people under age 65.
-Today, there are at least 32, including Colorado.
+Today, there are at least 33, including Colorado.

 Colorado statute (see 3 CCR 702-4 Series 4-3 Section 10) was changed in 2003 to ensure access to Medigap for people under age 65.
 Colorado requires Medigap insurers to offer all of their plans to people under age 65, with the same six-month enrollment window that applies to people who are aging onto Medicare.
 So a person under age 65 who becomes eligible for Medicare in Colorado has six months, starting when they’re enrolled in Medicare Part B, to sign up for a guaranteed-issue Medigap plan.
 When Colorado implemented this rule in 2003, there was a one-time six-month open enrollment window (September 2003 through February 2004) during which people under age 65 who were already enrolled in Medicare could sign up for a Medigap policy.

 Although Medigap plans are guaranteed-issue for people under 65 during their six-month enrollment window, insurers can charge higher premiums for people under 65.
-As of 2018, all of the insurers offering Medigap plans in Colorado were charging less than $200/month (some as low as $77/month) for Medigap Plan A if the enrollee was 65-years-old.
+As of 2018, virtually all of the insurers offering Medigap plans in Colorado were charging less than $200/month (some as low as $85/month) for Medigap Plan A if the enrollee was 65-years-old.
 But for a person under the age of 65, premiums for Plan A varied from about $150 to about $780 per month.
 The state does regulate the extent to which premiums can be higher for people under 65, with extensive rules governing what an insurer can charge as a “credibility-weighted average age premium rate” (see Section 10(E) of the statute).

 Disabled Medicare beneficiaries have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they have access to any of the available Medigap plans, at the standard age-65 rates.

-After the end of 2019, newly-eligible Medicare beneficiaries will no longer be able to enroll in Medigap Plans F or C. These have long been among the most popular Medigap plans, but legislation (MACRA) enacted in 2015 requires them to no longer be sold to newly-eligible enrollees, because lawmakers wanted to phase out Medigap plans that cover the Part B deductible (Plans C and F are the only Medigap policies that cover the Part B deductible).
+After the end of 2019, newly-eligible Medicare beneficiaries cannot enroll in Medigap Plans F or C. These have long been among the most popular Medigap plans, but legislation (MACRA) enacted in 2015 requires them to no longer be sold to newly-eligible enrollees, because lawmakers wanted to phase out Medigap plans that cover the Part B deductible (Plans C and F are the only Medigap policies that cover the Part B deductible).

 Healthy enrollees have the option to apply for a different Medigap plan at any time, but Medigap enrollees with pre-existing conditions may find it difficult or impossible to switch plans.
-Applications submitted after an enrollee’s initial enrollment window has passed are subject to medical underwriting (unless they’re eligible for very limited special enrollment periods), and there is no annual open enrollment period for Medigap, the way there is for Medicare Part D and Medicare Advantage.
+Applications submitted after an enrollee’s initial enrollment window has passed are subject to medical underwriting (unless they’re eligible for very limited special enrollment periods), and there is no annual open enrollment period for Medigap, the way there is for Medicare Part D plans and Medicare Advantage plans.

 - Allow only one plan change per enrollee, for people who choose to take advantage of the special enrollment period.